techtonic-living/soloist-OS/docs/DESIGN_SYSTEM.md

 - **Description**: `text-xs text-white/80 leading-relaxed border-b border-glass-stroke pb-2`.
 - **Requirement**: The description border serves as the primary visual divider between the header and the grid content.

+### Library Parity & Ordering (Colors + Palettes)

+Saved Colors and Saved Palettes must behave as siblings.

+- **Parity Rule**: Any affordance present in one library should exist in the other unless there is a clear, documented reason (density, sorting, grouping, empty states, organize/edit, dropdown behaviors).
+- **Stable Order**: In manual mode, item order must be deterministic and persisted.
+  - Group membership and ordering must respect the stored ID lists (e.g., `colorGroups[].colorIds`, `paletteGroups[].paletteIds`).
+  - Avoid “implicit” ordering derived from map iteration or creation time.
+- **Global Always First**: Global/Unassigned section always renders first (above groups), even when empty.
+- **Group Creation Placement**: New groups are prepended (immediately below Global).
+- **Unfavorite Clears Group Memory**: If a palette (or color) is unfavorited while assigned to a custom group, its group association must be cleared.
+Re-favoriting returns it to Global by default.

 ### Empty State / Drop Zones

 Used when a category or search result is empty, serving as both a message and a landing target.